Code-Institute-Submissions/General-Taste-Survey/README.md

 # General Taste Survey

 General Taste Survey is a survey about peoples taste in music, movies and sports, based in the Python terminal.
-For each category, 150 people have been asked about their favorite genre with 6 different options to choose from.
+For each category, 150 people have been asked about their favorite genre with 6 different options.

 Users can choose a specific category and reveal the survey results.

 ![Starting menu](media/responsive.png)

 ## **Features**
   - The survey only has two general features.
-  - The first one is a simple menu where the user can choose a category by entering the correct name into the terminal.
+  - The first feature is a simple menu where the user can choose a category by entering the correct name into the terminal.
 The survey results will then be displayed.
   - The second feature is a simple option to restart the survey, by pressing the 'enter' key after the results of a category have been displayed.
   ![Survey Restart](media/restart.png)